genderkit/genderkit/_resources/referral-appointment.md

 -   Are you employed?
 Are you in education?

 If you’re being referred to a service for young people, you are likely to be asked:

 -   Whether you have experienced any bullying
 -   Whether you have experienced any abuse

+### What happens next?

+After you've been referred, most services send a confirmation letter to you, letting you know you have been added to the wait list.
+This sometimes takes a few weeks.
+If you've not heard back within a month, it may be worth phoning or emailing to check that your referral has been received correctly.

+Most services will say on their website how long you can expect to wait, and how long people who are currently being offered appointments have been waiting.
+You might find it helpful to write down what date your referral was made, so that you

+While you are waiting, you could look into:

+- what changes you can make that don't require having been seen by a gender service
+- what support you could get on [our page on support services]({% link _articles/support-services.md %})
+- connecting with other people in similar situations through [local organisations]({% link _resources/local.md %})

+You can also prepare for when you are seen by the gender service.
+You can read more about this on [our page about your initial appointment at the gender service]({% link _resources/initial-appointment.md %}).